Billmate/QvicklyDocumentation/Writerside/topics/Integration-requirements.md

 - No excessive use of resources.
 - No excessive use of the API.

+> Even though the API's might be unrestricted in terms of usage, Qvickly reserves the right to block access to the API if the usage is deemed excessive.
+> {style="note"}

 ## Testing for approval

 The integration must be tested by Qvickly before it can be approved.